Page loading ... Please wait.

 printer friendly page

-Sugar Cookies make perfect cut out cookies as they keep their shape when baked.
+Christmas Sugar Cookies make perfect cut out cookies as they keep their shape when baked.
 To celebrate the Christmas season I have baked these sweet and tender cookies in the shape of Christmas trees that have been frosted with green tinted royal icing.
-To present them in a unique way, I have placed the decorated trees into small mounds of confectioners frosting.
+To present them in a unique way, the decorated trees are placed into small mounds of confectioners frosting.
 The finishing touch is to dust the tops of the trees with powdered sugar.

 For Sugar Cookies: In a separate bowl whisk together the flour, salt, and baking powder.
 Set aside.